firecow/swarm-app/README.md

 ```

 ## Do I really need external config files?
-Nope, you can just inline them, and they get envsubst'ed.
+Nope, you can just inline them, and they even get envsubst'ed.
 Escape with double dollar.
 ```sh
 export NGINX_FOLDER=html
 ```